Beegie01/OGIDISE-A-Traditional-Board-Game-Simulator/README.md

 ## Overview

-This project is an independent Python simulation of *Ogidise*, a traditional board game I played growing up in Benin City.
+This personal project is an independent Python simulation of *Ogidise*, a traditional board game I played growing up in Benin City.
 The game is a head-to-head competition between two players who try to capture as many of their opponent’s stones as possible.

 The board is made up of two sides with 6 pits each, for a total of 12 pits.
 There are 48 stones in play, and each pit can hold multiple stones.
 A coin toss determines which player controls which side of the board and who goes first.